-Nursing students are charged a one-time non-refundable fee of \$75.00 at the time of enrollment in NURS 3410 to cover fees associated with the nursing program.
-These fees include but are not limited to health assessment supplies, program surveys and program evaluation reports.
-RN-BSN Nursing students will also be charged \$12 per semester for library research resources, \$40 for liability insurance and \$75 for a Castlebranch account for uploading School of Nursing required documents and a urine drug screen.
+Nursing students are charged a one-time non-refundable fee of \$75.00 at the time of enrollment to cover fees associated with the nursing program.
+These fees include, but are not limited to, health assessment supplies, program surveys and program evaluation reports, library resources, liability insurance, and a Castlebranch account (required documents and a urine drug screen).